AdobeDocs/experience-manager-65.en/help/sites-administering/tools-consoles.md

 ---
 title: Tools Consoles
-seo-title: Tools Consoles
 description: Learn about the different tools consoles throughout AEM.
-seo-description: Learn about the different tools consoles throughout AEM.
-uuid: 44439f8e-7c47-4ea9-afe1-a9a23489a20e
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: operations
 content-type: reference
-discoiquuid: 6732ef1f-0bfd-44e6-b24d-e22fe427d8b4
 docset: aem65
 exl-id: c9f55ec9-83ea-4115-97c2-59b5c179e90f
 ---
 # Tools Consoles{#tools-consoles}

-The **Tools** consoles provide access to a number of specialized tools that help you administer your websites, digital assets and other aspects of your content repository.
+The **Tools** consoles provide access to several specialized tools that help you administer your websites, digital assets, and other aspects of your content repository.
 There are currently two flavors of the **Tools** console dependent on the UI you are using:

 * [Tools - Touch-Optimized UI](#tools-touch-optimized-ui)
 * [Tools - Classic UI](#tools-classic-ui)